-Student Affairs also is engaged in a space-utilization study, which will inform planning for future student meeting, gathering and social locations.
-The next phase of strategic work will focus on fundraising and development strategies and enhanced collaboration with faculty colleagues.
+Student Affairs also engaged in a space-utilization study, to inform planning for future student meeting, gathering and social locations.
+The future phases of strategic work were envisioned to focus on fundraising and development strategies and enhanced collaboration with faculty colleagues.

 Beginning in the fall term of 2015, the executive leadership in Student Affairs (composed of the Vice Provost, Associate Vice Provosts and Associate Dean of Residential Education Jenn Calvert who facilitated the process) identified and sequenced eight major priorities to be addressed in the Future of Student Affairs (FOSA) initiative:

 The planning process began as the university was preparing for transition at the President and Provostial level, and as the Executive Team in Student Affairs was experiencing a 50 percent turnover in leadership.
 The team stressed that the planning process would require a transparent, inclusive and division-wide approach.
 The group developed a timeline and began to communicate with the Student Affairs staff about the strategic-action process.

 Year One focused on the foundation of the strategic-action process – developing a new mission/vision statement and communicating broadly throughout the division.
 Leadership and Working Groups were formed and began their work together.

 Our updated Mission Statement was created as a result of this division-wide work, with the help of the Executive Team and the newly-created Leadership Cabinet.